EN

 - CPE A x2

-- Alumna of three American exchange programs, one year with University of New Haven (CT, USA) 💎
+- Alumna of three American exchange programs, one year with University of New Haven as an educator and a student (CT, USA) 💎

 - Speaker at TESOL 2024 International Convention and Expo (Florida, USA)